Integrating Axe Developer Hub with CI/CD platforms

 Item Type Description

-axe_url string The absolute path of these results on axe Developer Hub
+axe_url string The absolute path of these results on Axe Developer Hub

 difference_in_page_states number Numerical difference in page states compared to previous commit on the same branch